gu-ni/StoryCoder/README.md

 Each file replaces `question_content` with the corresponding narrative text (with the Algorithm Category and Narrative Genre headers stripped) and drops the `narratives` field, making it directly compatible with the LiveCodeBench evaluation pipeline.

-### Step 3: Evaluate with LiveCodeBench
+### Step 3: Evaluation

-Each per-variant jsonl file produced in Step 2 can be used directly as the input dataset for the code generation evaluation of [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench).
-Pass the narrative jsonl file wherever LiveCodeBench expects a benchmark dataset file.
+Each per-variant jsonl file produced in Step 2 can be used directly as the input dataset for the code generation evaluation of LiveCodeBench.
 No other changes to the evaluation pipeline are needed.

 ## Acknowledgements